VALUES & ETHOS

-The School Values and Ethos are formulated after consultation with all the teaching staff, including Teaching Assistants, during 2017 and builds on a discussion paper produced by the Governing Board.
+The School Values and Ethos were formulated after consultation with all the teaching staff and teaching assistants and builds on a discussion paper produced by the Governing Board.
 It formulates practical ways of working to meet our Mission Statement, “Growing Together in Faith, Love and Learning”

 We are a Catholic school who wish to help parents educate their children to appreciate the awe and majesty of God and His Creation, including respect for themselves and others as they recognise that all are made in God’s image.
 We will build a prayerful community who support each other on our Faith Journey by preparing for and sharing the Sacraments together.

 We are determined to create an inclusive culture of learning where all children will be challenged in their thinking, to achieve to the best of their abilities and strive to become lifelong learners.

 We will empower our children to become respected citizens to enable them to make valuable contributions locally, globally and to contribute to our world’s sustainable future.

 This can be done most effectively when all staff, parents and children understand their responsibilities and work together towards the same goals, as detailed in our home/school agreement.

 Our Values and Ethos will be achieved by meeting the following aims: